doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Decision tree and it's fundamentals.
 Made a decision tree classifier from scratch using the CART algorithm.

 **Thoughts** : Such a basic method that has been taught to us a very early age is now being used for such complex tasks; Data science is really fun.

+# 100 Days Of Code - Log

+### Day 61: July 25, 2020

+**Today's Progress**: Tried writing the code for SVM classifier using Gaussian kernel from scratch, just to get thorough with the algorithm.

+**Thoughts** : Also, started making a spam classifier, but I guess I'm too tired to continue today.